zaiisao/Documentation/en/cloud-recording/integration_best_practices.md

    - If the returned HTTP status code is always `40x`, check the parameter values in your request.
    - If the returned HTTP status code is `50x`, you can retry several times with the same parameters until you receive a `sid`.
 Agora recommends that you use a backoff strategy, for example, retry after 3, 6, and 9 seconds successively, to avoid exceeding the QPS limits.
 If you retry three times and still do not get a `sid`, retry with a new UID.
+   -  If you receive error code `65`, retry with the same parameters.
+Agora recommends that you use a backoff strategy, for example, retry after 3 and 6 seconds successively.

 2. Five seconds after you receive a `sid`, use a backoff strategy to call `query`.
 Agora recommends that the interval between two `query` calls is shorter than `maxIdleTime`, which you set in the `start` call.
 If the `query` call succeeds, and `status` in `serverResponse` is `4` or `5`, it means the recording service starts successfully.
 Otherwise, you can deem the recording service as not having started, or quit halfway after starting.